Learn something new every day More Info... by email

 Digestive problems including upset stomach and allergic reactions are commonly reported side effects of Kombucha.
 Some consumers may experience nausea, vomiting, and neck pain.
 There have also been cases of jaundice associated with Kombucha.

-Some side effects of Kombucha are more serious but rare.
+Some other side effects are more serious but rare.
 The acidic content of the tea can cause metabolic acidosis.
 This condition is the result of a high level of acidity in the blood and can cause a stroke or even result in death.
 Another of the rare but serious side effects of Kombucha is possible liver damage.

 If Kombucha is brewed in glazed ceramic pots, the tea acids can leach lead from the glaze.
 Consuming Kombucha brewed in this way can result in lead poisoning.
 As lead builds up in the body over a long period of time, it can cause severe health problems and may even be fatal.